ObesityHub/robokop-rags/README.md

 ```

-If you have memory issues with large data sets, you can modify these values to best utilize your hardware.
+If you have memory issues or crashes, you can modify these values to best utilize your hardware.
 [Read more](https://neo4j.com/developer/guide-performance-tuning/).

 ```
 NEO4J_HEAP_MEMORY